jayreddy040-510/Mastermind/README.md

 # Miscellaneous

-* If you are new to python you will know you are inside the virtual_env if you see (virtual_env) in front of your user@path at the bottom of your terminal.
+* If you are new to python you will know you are inside the mm_venv virtual environment if you see (mm_env) in front of your user@path at the bottom of your terminal.

 * If you want to print the answer to the terminal at the beginning of the game to easily access some of the conditional logic in the winning conditional tree, simply pass show_ans=True into the instantiation of the Game class in run.py.